-Figure 3 shows the percentage of elicited preferences when we vary respectively the incompleteness, the density, and the tightness.
+Figure 4 shows the percentage of elicited preferences when we vary the incompleteness, the density, and the tightness respectively.
 For reasons of space, we show only the results for specific values of the parameters.
 However, the trends observed here hold in general.
 It is easy to see that the best algorithms are those that elicit at the branch level.
-In particular, algorithm SU.WORST.BRANCH elicits a very small percentage of missing preferences (less than 5%), no matter the amount of incompleteness in the problem, and also independently of the density and the tightness.
+In particular, algorithm SU.WORST.BRANCH elicits a very small percentage of missing preferences (less than 5%), no matter the amount of incompleteness in the problem,

+Fig. 4.
+Percentage of elicited preferences in incomplete fuzzy CSPs and also independently of the density and the tightness.
 This algorithm outperforms all others, but relies on help from the user.
 The best algorithm that does not need such help is DPI.WORST.BRANCH.
 This never elicits more than about 10% of the missing preferences.
 Notice that the baseline algorithm is always the worst one, and needs nearly all the missing preferences before it finds a necessarily optimal solution.
 Notice also that the algorithms with What=worst are almost always better than those with What=all, and that When=branch is almost always better than When=node or When=tree.